apache/pekko/docs/src/main/paradox/typed/guide/tutorial.md

 # Introduction to the Example

 When writing prose, the hardest part is often composing the first few sentences.
-There is a similar "blank canvas" feeling when starting to build an Pekko system.
+There is a similar "blank canvas" feeling when starting to build a Pekko system.
 You might wonder: Which should be the first actor?
 Where should it live?
 What should it do?
 Fortunately &#8212; unlike with prose &#8212; established best practices can guide us through these initial steps.
 In the remainder of this guide, we examine the core logic of a simple Pekko application to introduce you to actors and show you how to formulate solutions with them.
 The example demonstrates common patterns that will help you kickstart your Pekko projects.

 ## Prerequisites